-Leadoff man Galen Rader has been a large part of that equation, along
+Leadoff man Galen Rader has been a large part of that equation, along with No. 2 hitter

 "I'm going to go after the first pitch when I get it, but most of the time it has to be perfect.
 It has to be exactly what I want," said Rader.
 "Being the leadoff guy, it's alright if I take a strikeout now and then, as long as I work a six-, seven-, eight-pitch at-bat.
 That's the goal every time.
 As long as we're pushing their pitchers and making them work hard, it helps the team and that's all that matters."

 As for the Red Raiders, they rely more on offense than defense.
 Coatesville advanced to the state bracket by pulling out a pair of consolation contests following a loss to Council Rock South in the District One quarterfinals.